dsb-ifi/SPiT/README.md

 ## More Examples

-We provide a [Jupyter notebook](https://nbviewer.jupyter.org/github/dsb-ifi/SPiT/blob/main/notebooks/eval_in1k.ipynb) as a sandbox for loading, evaluating, and extracting segmentations for the models. *Examples will be updated along with new releases and updates for the project repo*.
+We provide a [Jupyter notebook](https://nbviewer.jupyter.org/github/dsb-ifi/SPiT/blob/main/notebooks/eval_in1k.ipynb) as a sandbox for loading, evaluating, and extracting segmentations for the models.

 ## Notes: